 - 200 grams mixed leaves (approximately 7 ounces or 7 loosely packed cups)

 - Take out your brie from the fridge to bring it to room temperature.

 - Preheat your oven to 170°C (340°F).
 Line an oven tray with baking paper.

 - Place the macadamias, honey, butter and salt on your tray and spread out evenly so that they are not touching.
 Place in the middle section of your oven.

 - After five minutes, check on the nuts and stir, so that they can brown on all sides.
 Roast for a further 5 minutes or until golden and crisp.
 Remove from the oven and allow to cool.

 - Wash and dry your salad leaves.
 Rinse, dry, pit and cut your cherries in half.

-- Cut your Brie into small squares or thin wedges, place in the fridge until you are ready to use.
+- Cut your Brie into small squares or thin wedges.

 - Place all your ingredients (apart from the Brie) in a large mixing bowl, season and toss until well combined.

 - Place in a salad bowl and arrange the brie on top, serve immediately.